smartbgp/yabgp/README.rst

 simulators like GNS3) and receive/parse BGP messages for future analysis.

 Support sending BGP messages(route refresh/update) to the peer through RESTful API.
+YABGP can't send any BGP update messages by itself, it's just a agent, so there can be many agents and they can be controlled by a contoller.

 We write it in strict accordance with the specifications of RFCs.